aaronbloomfield/ccc/hws/btcscript/index.md

 2. Bob transmits [TXN 3](../../slides/bitcoin.html#/xchainpt2) to the BCY network, which was also created by the `atomicswap_scriptPubKey()` function.
 Be sure to set the `utxo_index` variable in scripts.py to a valid index before running this part!
 This is run via `./bitcoinctl.py part4b`.
 Save the transaction hash for this in the `txid_atomicswap_bob_send_bcy` variable.
 3. Alice (you) can redeem TXN 3 on the BCY network, which reveals the secret.
 Be sure to set the `utxo_index` variable in scripts.py to a valid index before running this part!
 This is run via `./bitcoinctl.py part4c`.
 Save the transaction hash into `txid_atomicswap_alice_redeem_bcy`.
 4. Bob can new redeem TXN 1 on the tBTC network, since he knows the secret which Alice just revealed via her redemption above.
 Be sure to set the `utxo_index` variable in scripts.py to a valid index before running this part!
 This is run via `./bitcoinctl.py part4d`.
 Save the transaction hash into `txid_atomicswap_bob_redeem_tbtc`.

+#### Hints and notes

+- The `atomicswap_scriptPubKey()` function will create [TXN 1 and TXN 3 from the slides](../../slides/bitcoin.html#/xchainpt1); because this has to check for two cases, it has to have an if/else structure
+  - The first case (providing the hash) has to check the hash of the passed secret and also verify that it's signed by B (for TXN 1) or A (for TXN 2)
+  - The second case (timeout) has to check that it's signed by A and B (multi-sig!)
+- The `atomcswap_scriptSig_redeem()`, used in steps 5 and 6 on [cross-chain atomic swap procedure slide](../../slides/bitcoin.html#/atomicsteps), just provides the hash and signature
+- The `atomcswap_scriptSig_refund()`, which is [TXN 2 and TXN 2 from the slides](../../slides/bitcoin.html#/xchainpt1), has to check the signature and also the locktime
+  - This has to check one signature (A for TXN 1, B for TXN 2, although that is passed as a parameter)
+  - This will need to use `OP_CHECKLOCKTIMEVERIFY`, and you can see an example of that opcode's usage [here](../../slides/bitcoin.html#/locktime)

 ### Part 5: Return tBTC